-Perchance Estates is part of the Heron House in Yountville until December 11, 2022, when the Heron House closed permanently.
+Perchance Estates was a member of the Heron House in Yountville until December 11, 2022, when the Heron House closed permanently.
 We keep these notes and photographs for historical reference.
-This retail wine tasting space in SoYo (South Yountville) which features a select number of small-brand producers who do not maintain their own tasting rooms.
+This retail wine tasting space in SoYo (South Yountville) featured a select number of small-brand producers who did not maintain their own tasting rooms.
 Heron House opened the day after Thanksgiving 2019.

-Heron House is setup to feel like walking into someone’s living room – comfortable, cozy and inviting.
-The retail portion of the space is open during normal business hours and includes mostly locally crafted products including select works of art – reflecting the Steltzner’s (the founders) love of art.
+Heron House was setup to feel like walking into someone’s living room – comfortable, cozy and inviting.
+The retail portion of the space was open during normal business hours and included mostly locally crafted products including select works of art – reflecting the Steltzner’s (the founders) love of art.

-Two private tasting rooms are available by reservation.
-Several curated flights are offered, each containing wines from the various producers represented.
+Two private tasting rooms were available by reservation.
+Several curated flights were offered, each containing wines from the various producers represented.
 Allow up to 90 minutes for a visit.
 Hours are subject to change, but as of our latest update to this review, this space is daily from 10am until 6pm with the last tasting appointment at 5pm.